-- 698 Figure 2 shows the different ways MCTP Networks can exist in a system.
-In this example, Network A - 699 connects a Management Controller (MC) and Intelligent Management Device (IMD) on a motherboard - with devices on PCIe Card 1 using MCTP over PCIe Vendor Defined Messages.
-Note that there are two - 701 host interfaces (host i/f) on standard PCIe that can be used by host software to access this particular - 702 network.
-This network thus requires an MCTP Network ID so that the host software can tell that the two - 703 host interfaces connect to the same MCTP Network. - Network B represents a network that is solely used for interconnecting devices within PCIe Card 2.
-This - 705 MCTP Network would typically not require an MCTP Network ID since it is not visible to host software or - any other entity that would needs to differentiate Network B from another MCTP Network in the system. - 707 Network C represents an MCTP Network on an add-in module.
-This network is separate from networks A - 708 and B but can be accessed by host software through PCIe.
-Thus, this network requires a Network ID so - 709 that host software can differentiate that Network C is a different network than Network A. - 710 MCTP Messages are comprised of one or more MCTP Packets.
-MCTP defines fields that support the - 711 assembly of received MCTP Packets into MCTP Messages and the disassembly of MCTP Messages into - 712 packets for transmission. - 713 MCTP is designed to be able to transfer multiple Message Types in an interleaved manner using the - 714 same protocol.
+Figure 2 shows the different ways MCTP Networks can exist in a system.
+In this example, Network A connects a Management Controller (MC) and Intelligent Management Device (IMD) on a motherboard with devices on PCIe Card 1 using MCTP over PCIe Vendor Defined Messages.
+Note that there are two host interfaces (host i/f) on standard PCIe that can be used by host software to access this particular

+- network.
+This network thus requires an MCTP Network ID so that the host software can tell that the two - host interfaces connect to the same MCTP Network. - Network B represents a network that is solely used for interconnecting devices within PCIe Card 2.
+This - 723 MCTP Network would typically not require an MCTP Network ID since it is not visible to host software or - any other entity that would needs to differentiate Network B from another MCTP Network in the system. - 725 Network C represents an MCTP Network on an add-in module.
+This network is separate from networks A - and B but can accessed by host software through PCIe.
+Thus, this network requires a Network ID so that - host software can differentiate that Network C is a different network than Network A. - 728 MCTP Messages are comprised of one or more MCTP Packets.
+MCTP defines fields that support the - assembly of received MCTP Packets into MCTP Messages and the disassembly of MCTP Messages into - 730 packets for transmission. - 731 MCTP is designed to be able to transfer multiple Message Types in an interleaved manner using the - same protocol.
 MCTP Message Types identified using a Message Type number.
-The use of the message - 715 type number is similar to a well-known port number in Internet Protocol.
+The use of the message - 733 type number is similar to a well-known port number in Internet Protocol.
 It identifies MCTP Messages that - are all associated with a particular specification.
-This specification defines a Message Type for MCTP - 717 Control Messages that are used to initialize and maintain the MCTP Network.
-The DMTF has also defined - 718 Message Types for use by the PMCI (Platform Management Communications Interconnect) - 719 specifications, Vendor-specific Messaging over MCTP, and so on.
-Additional message types for functions - such as implementing NC-SI (network controller sideband interface) communications over MCTP and - others are expected in the future.
-MCTP Message Type number assignments are provided in DSP0239. - 722 MCTP Control Messages use a request/response protocol.
-It is important to note that the base transport - 723 protocol defined by MCTP just defines a protocol for the transport of MCTP messages.
-Whether the - 724 message content is a request, a response, or something else is part of the particular Message Type - 725 definition. - 726 In MCTP, a Bus is defined as a physical medium that shares a single physical address space.
+This specification defines a Message Type for MCTP - 735 Control Messages that are used to initialize and maintain the MCTP Network.
+The DMTF has also defined - 736 Message Types for use by the PMCI (Platform Management Communications Interconnect) - specifications, Vendor-specific Messaging over MCTP, and so on.
+MCTP Message Type number - assignments are provided in DSP0239.
+DSP0239 will be updated as new messages types are defined in - 739 the future. - 740 MCTP Control Messages use a request/response protocol.
+It is important to note that the base transport - 741 protocol defined by MCTP just defines a protocol for the transport of MCTP messages.
+Whether the - message content is a request, a response, or something else is part of the particular Message Type - 743 definition. - 744 In MCTP, a Bus is defined as a physical medium that shares a single physical address space.
 MCTP - includes the definition of a function called the MCTP Bus Owner.
-The Bus Owner provides to main - 728 functions.
-It distributes EIDs to Endpoints when the MCTP implementation uses EIDs that are dynamically - 729 allocated, and it provides the way for an Endpoint to resolve an EID into the physical address used that is - 730 required to deliver a message to the target Endpoint. - 731 Busses can be interconnected within an MCTP Network using MCTP Bridges to forward MCTP packets - 532 between busses.
-Bridges also handle the task of managing the difference in moving packets from one - 733 type of physical media to another, such as moving an MCTP packet between SMBus and PCIe. - 734 The following example illustrates how MCTP can be used within a hypothetical platform management - 735 subsystem implementation.
-More complex topologies, with multi-levels of bridges and greater numbers of - 536 busses and devices can be readily supported by MCTP as required.
+The Bus Owner provides to main - 746 functions.
+It distributes EIDs to Endpoints when the MCTP implementation uses EIDs that are dynamically - allocated, and it provides the way for an Endpoint to resolve an EID into the physical address used that is - required to deliver a message to the target Endpoint. - 749 Busses can be interconnected within an MCTP Network using MCTP Bridges to forward MCTP packets - between busses.
+Bridges also handle the task of managing the difference in moving packets from one - 751 type of physical media to another, such as moving an MCTP packet between SMBus and PCIe. - 752 The following example illustrates how MCTP can be used within a hypothetical platform management - 753 subsystem implementation.
+More complex topologies, with multi-levels of bridges and greater numbers of - busses and devices can be readily supported by MCTP as required.